How many Day Alliance members does it take to create a legend?

 Building Close Relationships

-Ruth Richards, immediate past-president and current first vice president, recently recalled joining the Day Alliance soon after coming to All Souls because it was one of just a few “small connection groups” available.
+Ruth Richards, past-president and recent first vice president, recalled joining the Day Alliance soon after coming to All Souls because it was one of just a few “small connection groups” available.
 In a congregation this size, it is helpful to build close relationships through activities like Day Alliance, Wednesday Connections classes, an activity like book study or yoga, or singing in a choir.

 Annual dues in Day Alliance is $10.
 Monthly programs, including lunch, are $10 for members and $12 for guests.
 Program topics typically are suggested by Alliance members or guests and frequently emerge from discussions among the Alliance board.